 Veteran-friendly businesses in New Hampshire strive to honor, fortify, empower and impact Service members, Veterans and their families through military culturally competent services and employment practices.
 The resources compiled on this page are intended to help all types of businesses evaluate current business policies/procedures/practices and determine how they might be enhanced in order to better serve military/Veteran customers or recruit & retain Veteran employees.

-The application businesses are required to complete in order to be recognized as a NH Veteran-Friendly Business is designed to be a roadmap of best practices and recommendations for businesses to utilize when evaluating their current practices/procedures/policies and identifying how to make targeted improvements.
-Whether you are currently recognized as a NH Veteran-Friendly Business and looking to improve or are a business just starting to consider how to be more veteran-friendly, use the application roadmap to plan out next steps towards achieving a veteran-friendly culture and workplace.
+Whether you are currently recognized as a NH Veteran-Friendly Business and looking to improve or are a business just starting to consider how to be more veteran-friendly, use the Roadmap to plan out next steps towards achieving a veteran-friendly culture and workplace.

 This guidebook created by the American Hospital Association is designed to help hospitals not only become aware of the immense potential of veterans’ skills, but also assist hospitals in recruiting and hiring veterans.
 It contains great examples of successful efforts implemented by hospitals around the country.

 This guide created by DAV is intended to help employers navigate the often-unclear terrain of recruiting, hiring and retaining Veterans with disabilities.
 Much of the information and many of the strategies, lessons learned and best practices contained here also apply to hiring all Veterans.